• Skip to primary navigation

 • Toast your coconut by placing it into a preheated 350 oven for about 3-5 minutes, checking it often so it doesn't burn.

-• After your cookies have cooled place your toasted coconut in a shallow bowl and set aside.
+• Place the toasted coconut in a shallow bowl and set aside.

 • Lay out a sheet of wax paper or parchment paper for the cookies to go on after they are decorated.

-• Now add your chocolate in a large ramekin and place in the microwave for 30 seconds.
+• Now add your chocolate in a large ramekin or small bowl and place in the microwave for 30 seconds.
 Mix and add another 10 seconds at a time until it is melted all the way through.

-• Now with a spoon (holding your cookie over the ramekin holding the melted chocolate), pour chocolate over ½ of your cookie and then dip the chocolate half into your coconut and then place your cookie on the wax paper to dry.
+• Now dip one side of the cookie into the melted chocolate then dip the chocolate half into the coconut and place on wax paper to dry.
 Do this until all of your cookies have been coated.

 • Let the cookies sit for about 30 minutes to an hour until the chocolate is fully dry.

-• The cookies can be refrigerated for up to 3 days.
+• The baked cookies can be refrigerated for up to one week.

 Nutrition